 It is also awarded to someone for making a positive impact in their line of work.

 The medal was founded in 1917 and was awarded for "meritorious" actions by civilians or military personnel.

-Nearly twenty years later, Prime Minister David Cameron brought the medal back and about 300 will be awarded every year to community volunteers.
+It was scrapped in 1993, but nearly 20 years later, Prime Minister David Cameron brought the medal back, with around 300 awarded every year to community volunteers.